-The games are part of the fifth annual Peninsula Hoop Classic which brings the region’s two postsecondary institutions together to benefit a key community organization.
+The games are part of the third-annual Peninsula Hoop Classic, which brings the region’s two postsecondary institutions together to benefit a key community organization.

 “We’re very pleased to join with Brock University in supporting the United Way,” said Matthew Davies, Niagara College’s manager of athletics and recreation.
 “This is also a great opportunity for fans to enjoy an exciting evening of varsity basketball.”

 “Brock University is looking forward to the third-annual Peninsula Hoop Classic,” said Brock University’s director of athletics Robert Hilson.
 “On a broader level, Brock University looks forward to further developing our relationship with Niagara College for the benefit of not only the United Way but the entire Niagara Region.”